alpha-build/cookiecutter-alpha-build-polyrepo-py/{{cookiecutter.repo_name}}/CONTRIBUTING.md

 1. **Lint:** Make sure your code complies with the coding standards and run `make lint` in the terminal.
 2. **Test:** Make sure you wrote unit tests and all unit tests pass by running `make test` in the terminal.
-3. **Local multi-env tests:** Make sure you tested your code locally against multiple Python version by running, from the repo root, `nox` or `nox -db conda` if you are using `conda`.
+3. **Local multi-env tests:** Test your code locally against multiple Python version by running, from the repo root, `nox` or `nox -db conda` if you are using `conda`.
 See the `nox` docs and the `noxfile.py` to understand this better.
+If you are developing a library this step is particularly important.
+Conversely, if it is an app, the lock files should suffice.

 <!-- markdownlint-disable MD033 -->
 <details>